nageshmv06/Robo-Friends/README.md

 # Robo-Friends
-Robo-Rriends ia a React app that lets you search between different API generated Robots by name.
+Robo-Friends is a React app that lets you search between different API generated Robots by name.
 It's fully responsive and functional in different screen sizes.
 ## Technologies Used
 ###  Front-End
       HTML